-Spend A Peaceful Day On Top Of Parvati Hill, Five Kilometres Away From Pune
+Spend A Peaceful Day On Top Of Parvati Hill, The Highest Point In Pune

 What Makes It Awesome?